Pre-implantation genetic testing, Predictive testing, Endometrial health testing

 Scientific studies have shown that the endometrium—the mucous membrane that lines the uterus—influences pregnancy to a much greater degree than previously thought, with around 20% of infertility cases being linked to poor endometrial health.

 Endometrial health testing helps ensure a woman’s uterine lining is as hospitable as possible for receiving an embryo.
 It is recommended for women who have struggled with repeated implantation failure (RIF) or pregnancy loss, despite the use of morphologically sound embryos.
 But it can just as well assist any woman wishing to optimise her fertility.

 To assess endometrial health, we offer the following tests: ERA, EMMA, and ALICE.

-All three tests can be performed on a single endometrial tissue sample, which is taken on the fifth day of ovarian stimulation in a simple procedure, either at our clinic or the gynaecological clinic of the patient’s choosing.
+All three tests can be performed on a single endometrial tissue sample, which is taken on the fifth day of taking progesterone in a simple procedure, either at our clinic or the gynaecological clinic of the patient’s choosing.
 It is then carefully stored in a special container and sent to an external lab in Spain.
 Results are usually returned within two weeks.